Forsayth, Queensland: History

 By the late 1890s base metal prices were high: a number of promising copper deposits were opened up in the Etheridge district at Charleston, Einasleigh and Ortona, and several were acquired by a subsidiary of the Chillagoe Company.
 This led the company to commence a rail link in 1907 from Almaden to Einasleigh and the Charleston area, which was completed in January 1910.
 The Etheridge Railway terminated at a new settlement on the other side of the Delaney River.
 First known as New Charleston, it was renamed Forsayth after the railways commissioner, James Forsyth Thallon.
 During the year, all the buildings in Charleston, including the police station and the school, which had previously been at Gilberton, were moved across the Delaney River to Forsayth.

 The second Charleston Post Office opened here by April 1910 and was renamed Forsayth in December 1910.
 New buildings and services followed the opening of the railway; these included a hospital, a new court house and a new school built in 1912, and a public hall built two years later.

 In 1914 the Chillagoe smelters were shut down and the town's importance as an ore-loading facility and centre for miners and their families declined as mining activity in the area was scaled back.

+Wirra Wirra Provisional School opened in 1914 as a tent school (a simple structure with canvas walls).
+On 1 December 1914, it became Wirra Wirra State School.
+It closed circa 1918.
+It was on a 3 acre land parcel on Wirra Wirra Road near the Wirra Wirra railway station (18.61770°S 143.76653°E).

 Queensland Railways took the railway line over in 1918.

 Forsayth remained the railhead for transport to the west, although plans in the 1930s to extend the railway to connect to the Normanton-Croydon railway did not proceed.
 From the 1980s, renewed mining activity in the area and increased livestock traffic revived the town.

+The Cobbold Gorge Nature Reserve was established in 2009.